PrefectHQ/prefect/docs/orchestration/ui/interactive-api.md

     }
 }
 ```
-You can see more about query filters in the [Hasura Docs](https://hasura.io/docs/1.0/graphql/manual/queries/query-filters.html).
+To learn more about the various query filters available (there are many more than the examples above!) head over to the [Hasura Docs](https://hasura.io/docs/1.0/graphql/core/queries/index.html).

 ### Schema